Nursing (Degree Completion)

 Convenient class schedule

-The program meets just one night a week online – ensuring you’re able to balance work, family and an otherwise busy schedule.
-Courses last eight weeks, and you focus on one course at a time.
+The program meets online – ensuring you’re able to balance work, family and an otherwise busy schedule.
+Courses last eight weeks.

 |RN to BSN Program|